Ricardo-Osorio/TornBrowserExtension/README.md

 - Show market resell profit on the bazaar pages the same way it is shown on the market pages.

 ## Known bugs to fix
-- The sidebar is currently being added multiple times whenever the script is loaded.
-This doesn't happen under normal use but it should be prevented anyway.
 - On a bazaar, pressing the "buy" on an item that is highlighted but then aborting and closing that small "buy" window will restore the object to the original form without any price highlights or profit elements, basically resetting it.
-- Bazaar items with price of $1 and are locked are still being processed but should be ignored instead.
 - On the market page, after buying an item with highlights from the "quick buy" option (not opening a bazaar) and closing the window, the highlights are not removed.
 It would be nice to handle this case even thought its expected due to nothing ever actually changing on that page.
-- Bazaar discounts are shown for every category since categories are not available there.
-However if those were to be stored together with the list of all items (data is available at that point) that could be fixed.
-- Replace all "var" with "let"
 - I am seeing wrong discount percentages from time to time on random items.
 The background process keeping prices up to data could be seeing some sort of issue.
 Needs investigating.

 ## Boring section